scylladb/cpp-rust-driver/docs/source/topics/building.md

 brew install openssl
 ```

-__Note__: For Mac OS X 10.11 (El Capitan) and Mac OS 10.12/10.13 (Sierra and
-          High Sierra) a link needs to be created in order to make OpenSSL
+__Note__: For Mac OS X, a link needs to be created in order to make OpenSSL
           available to the building libraries:

 ```bash